qua-platform/qua-libs/Quantum-Control-Applications/Quantum-Dots/Single_Spin_EDSR/README.md

-# Singlet-Triplet qubit with RF-reflectometry or DC current sensing.
+# Single spin qubit driven by EDSR and measured with RF-reflectometry or DC current sensing.

 ## Experimental setup and context

-These files showcase various experiments that can be done on a singlet-triplet qubit.
+These files showcase various experiments that can be done on a single spin driven by Electric Dipole Spin Resonance (EDSR).
 Plunger gates are connected to bias-tees where the DC line goes to the QDAC2 or another DC voltage source and the AC lines go to the OPX analog outputs.